leehelenah/Analyze-H1B-PW-data/README.md

 ## Data Scehma
 I choose star schema.
-It is great to simplify the queries and join tables.
+It's a greate choice as I'm going to join the tables and perform analysis.
+It's easy to understand and build.
 ![image](schema.jpg)

 **PW** - Prevailing Wage <br>